getreu/tp-note/README.md

 ### Tp-Note on NixOS

-* An official package is available on NixOS (as of 2024-03-16, only on the unstable branch):
+* An official package is available on NixOS:

   ```nix
    environment.systemPackages = [ pkgs.tpnote ];